Tatra banka

 Tatra banka is a commercial bank in Slovakia.
 It was founded in 1990 as the first private bank in Slovakia.
-It took the name of the former bank, established in 1885, but not its assets.
+It took the name of a former bank also named Tatra Banka (1885-1948), albeit not its residual assets and liabilities that had remained separately accounted for during the Communist period.
 It started financial operations in December 1991.

 As of 1 January 2018, it had 106 branches, 16 commercial business centers and 3,500 employees.
 Tatra banka is a member of the Austrian Raiffeisen Bank International AG.